AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 1/README.md

   auto var4{ 2022 };
   ```
   The first two statements do, indeed, declare a variable of type int with value 2022.
 The second two, however, declare a variable of type `std::initializer_list<int>` containing a single element with value 2022!

+### Void

+Type void is a type with no values.
+While we can not have objects of type void, we can have functions of type void.
+Functions that do not return a value.